gfzriesgos/wps-pipeline-notebook/README.md

 - example code to work with the output of the services
 - give people the option to interactivly play around with the parameters for the processes
 - test the services
+- extract the code to provide a library to use our web services and work them in the scientific python ecosystem.

 ## Requirements